learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 ![Xcode Open](http://i.imgur.com/lP6H2Px.png)

 * Locate your Terminal application on your Mac.
-Pressing command + spacebar will bring up a search bar where you can begin to type in Terminal which is a fast way to locate the application (or any application for that mater!).
+Pressing command + spacebar will bring up a search bar where you can begin to type in Terminal which is a fast way to locate the application (or any application for that matter!).

 ![findingTerminal](http://i.imgur.com/KHIEntU.png)